opendocsg/slw-judgments-backfill/2017_SGHC_240/report.md

 18     The Prosecution argues, in the main, that:

  (a) The Judge failed to appreciate that the respondent demonstrated a most culpable form of dangerous driving.
-She did not adopt the appropriate framework for assessing an offender’s culpability in dangerous driving as laid out in recent cases such as Public Proseuctor v Koh Thiam Huat [2017] SGHC 123 (“ Koh Thiam Huat ”). [note: 6]
+She did not adopt the appropriate framework for assessing an offender’s culpability in dangerous driving as laid out in recent cases such as Public Proseuctor v Koh Thiam Huat <span class="citation">[2017] SGHC 123</span> (“ Koh Thiam Huat ”). [note: 6]

  (b) The initial aggression that the Judge placed great weight on does not reduce the respondent’s culpability in his subsequent actions when the respondent pursued Andy deliberately. [note: 7]